Odilo Globocnik

 Odilo Lothar Ludwig Globočnik (Note: His surname is often spelled Globocnik, without the caron, especially in German sources.
 Alternativelly, it may be Germanised to Globotschnigg (or Globotschnig).)
-(21 April 1904 – 31 May 1945) was a Nazi Party official from Austria of Slovenian descent and a perpetrator of the Holocaust.
+(21 April 1904 – 31 May 1945) was a Nazi Party official and a perpetrator of the Holocaust.
 A high-ranking member of the SS, Globočnik was the leader of Operation Reinhard, the organized murder of around one and a half million Jews, mostly of Polish origin, during the Holocaust in the Majdanek, Treblinka, Sobibór and Bełżec extermination camps.
 Historian Michael Allen described him as "the vilest individual in the vilest organization ever known".
-Globočnik killed himself shortly after his capture and detention by British soldiers.
+Globočnik committed suicide shortly after his capture and detention by British soldiers.

 Early life

-Odilo Lothar Ludwig Globočnik was born on 21 April 1904 in the Imperial Free City of Trieste, then the capital of the Austrian Littoral administrative region of the Austro-Hungarian Empire (now in Italy).
-He was the second child of Franz Globočnik, a Slovenian cavalry lieutenant in the Austro-Hungarian Army.
-Because Globočnik was a leading Nazi official, and perpetrator of not only the Holocaust but the ethnic cleansing of millions of Poles and other Slavs, historians have been interested in accounts of Globočnik's Slavic ancestry – his surname is Slovenian – with his father being Slovenian while his mother was half-Serbian and half-Croatian.
+Odilo Lothar Ludwig Globočnik was born on 21 April 1904 in the Imperial Free City of Trieste, then the capital of the Austrian Littoral administrative region of the Austro-Hungarian Empire (now within Italy).
+He was the second child of Franz Globočnik, a Slovene cavalry lieutenant in the Austro-Hungarian Army.

 His father was unable to save enough money required to get an officer's marriage permission and had to leave the service.
 As was the practice at this time, he was given a job in the Imperial and Royal Mail.
-Odilo's mother Anna, née Petschinka, was born in Versecz, Kingdom of Hungary (now Vršac, Serbia); she was half-Serbian and half-Croatian.
-In 1914, the family left Trieste for Cseklész, where Franz Globočnik was recalled to active duty after the outbreak of the First World War.
+Odilo's mother Anna (née Petschinka), was born in Versecz, Kingdom of Hungary (now Vršac, Serbia), scholars have variously described her background as Slovene, Hungarian, or Volksdeutsche.
+In 1914, the family left Trieste for Cseklész, where Franz Globočnik was recalled to active duty after the outbreak of the World War I.

 The same year, Globočnik joined the army, via a military school.
 The war ended his military education prematurely.
 He moved with his family to Klagenfurt in Carinthia.
 There as a teenager, he joined the pro-Austrian volunteer militia fighting Slovene volunteers and, later, the Yugoslav Army during the Carinthian War (1918–19).
-In 1920, he worked as an underground propagandist for the Austrian cause during the Carinthian Plebiscite.
+In 1920, he worked as an underground propagandist for the Austrian cause during the Carinthian plebiscite.

 He later enrolled at the Höhere Staatsgewerbeschule (a higher vocational school for mechanical engineering), where he passed his Matura (the Austrian equivalent of the German Abitur) and graduated with honours.
 He worked as a porter at the railway station, among other jobs, to help financially support his family.

 Globočnik first became politically active in 1922, when he became a prominent member of pre-Nazi Carinthian paramilitary organisations and was seen wearing a swastika.
 At the time, he was a building tradesman, introduced to his job while engaged to Grete Michner.
-Her father, Emil Michner, had talked to the director of KÄWAG (Kärntner Wasserkraftwerke AG), an electricity distribution company of Carinthia, and secured Globočnik a job as a technician and construction supervisor.
+Her father, Emil Michner, had talked to the director of KÄWAG (Kärntner Wasserkraftwerke AG)—an electricity distribution company of Carinthia—and secured Globočnik a job as a technician and construction supervisor.